 - 1. Insert the alignment pins into the relevant locators. - 2.
-Secure using the four M4x12 mm screws. - 3.
+Secure the four M4x12 mm screws using a 3 mm Allen key. - 3.
 Once connected, no further adjustment is necessary as the unit is aligned and calibrated at the factory.